-For the past six years, we've regularly donated a proportion of our profits to Frank Water.
+For the past seven years, we’ve regularly donated a proportion of our profits to Frank Water.
 Every November this ramps up as the charity becomes the focus of our Black Friday campaign.
-With your help we’ve so far managed to raise more than £21,000 for Frank Water.
-This has been enough to provide safe water, for life, to 1750 people.
+With your help we’ve so far managed to raise more than £26,00 for this important cause.
+This has been enough to provide safe water, for life, to more than 2,220 people.

 Katie started the charity after her own experience of visiting India.
 Whilst on a gap year, Katie stayed with a local family in Kashmir and suffered from dysentery due to unsafe drinking water.
 After a gruelling five years of battling with her condition, Katie recovered and has since been passionate about bringing safe drinking water not only to the family she’d lived with, but to many others throughout India and Nepal.
 Frank Water was born with the aim to help improve the living standards of the poorest communities by going into areas that are often too remote for larger charities and establishing clean water systems.
 As soon as we heard about the fantastic work Katie and others at Frank Water were doing, we knew we had to support them.

 Across the world, 1 in 10 people still live without safe water and 2.5 billion people (that's 1 in 3) have no access to adequate sanitation.

 The Frank Water team told us that none of this would have been possible without support from donations such as the ones we make at Nkuku, which in turn we are only able to give thanks to your help; through you shopping with us throughout the year and particularly during Black Friday.